jyotsananamdev/CondeNast/README.md

 src > test >

-**BaseTest :** Create object of all pages in this class and extend this from every test class **UtilityMethods :** All common methods like senKeys, click, select are here.
+**BaseTest :** Create object of all pages in this class and extend this from every test class.

+**UtilityMethods :** All common methods like senKeys, click, select are here.
 Add new common methods here if required.

 **PreprocessorTest :** This is where we are creating driver and closing driver also starting appium session here.

 **driver package :**